 Both Atwood and Kilbourne reveal the global issue of how commodifying women diminishes identity, agency, and self-worth.
 In Gilead, this reduction is overt and violently enforced, in consumer culture, it is insidious and normalised.
 Yet both systems ultimately do the same thing: they train people to see women not as autonomous individuals, but as tools or products.

 This global issue remains critically relevant today.
 Debates over reproductive rights, the influence of social media, and movements like #MeToo all centre on the question of who controls women’s bodies and identities.
-These texts challenge us not only to recognise the mechanisms of commodification but to actively resist them through language, media literacy, and empathy.
+These texts challenge readers not only to recognise the mechanisms of commodification but to resist them through language, media literacy, and empathy.
 The fight for identity and dignity is not fiction.
 It is unfolding around us now.